cravojosh/entra-security-baseline/README.md

 ## Data Sources

-Due to lack of M365 Tenant for testing this proof of concept uses simulated JSON data.
+Due to lack of M365 Tenant for testing, this proof of concept uses simulated JSON data.

 A production environment would likely use Microsoft Graph API queries to pull real world data.